dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 ```

 * `default` can be anywhere even as first label - it's a good practice to put it the last
-  * different for pattern-matching switch, which not jumping to exact value, but using pattern-evaluation of each clause one-by-one, that's why in pattern-matching switch `default` should be the last statement.
+  * different for pattern-matching switch, which not jumping to exact value, but using pattern-evaluation of each clause one-by-one, that's why in pattern-matching switch `default` should be the last statement - compiler protects you by manage ordering and if you put `default` on top or any super-class before children you get compilation error: `this case label is dominated by a preceding case label`
   * `null` - is not part of `default` but is a separate label, this is done for backward compatability.
 Yet we can omit `null` label - no compilation error.
 * fall through - if there is no `break` statement once you reach your case you will fall through until the end.
 In below code:
     * if `i==1` then `case 1` would be entered and 1,2,3 would be printed